matthewsides/Project01/README.md

 The IDE or notepad does not have any debugging facilities,but the debugging proccess has to be done manually either scrolling through code to locate and fix the problem or using preset code that is indented into the program and debugs the code, finding the problem for it to be solved (fixed).

 ### [16] Written algorithm and Code variant relationship

+The relationship between the written algorithm and the code variant is that the algorithm, in this instance being represented in a flow chart diagram, shows the workflow or process of how the application should function or work, whilst the code variant is essentially the algorithm translated or converted into High-Level-Language (in this instance javascript) as to the contrasting differences between how they function since the algorithm is the basis on which the code variant is structured around there are no differences